Which Lab Tests to Tackle the Thyroid Thicket?

 - Vitamin B12 and folate (upper half of the normal range)

-You may think that a lot of vitamin, or nutrient, testing for a thyroid problem, and you are right.
+You may think that list suggests a lot of vitamin, or nutrient, testing for a thyroid problem, and you are right.
 Thyroid hormone is very complicated to produce adequately, requiring adequate or optimal levels of the wide variety of nutrients listed above.
 Sometimes we find that apparently low thyroid numbers are associated with low iodine or low zinc levels.
 Normalizing those levels might make a prescription for thyroid hormone a temporary intervention, as opposed to the conventional medical “wisdom” that once you need thyroid hormone, you will always need it.

-The antibody testing is not usually performed routinely, but I would argue that to be an illogical stance.
+The antibody testing is not usually performed routinely by other approaches, but I would argue that to be an illogical stance.
 It is estimated that 80-90% of all disorders of thyroid hormone production (and some disorders of thyroid nodule formation) are auto-immune in nature.
 In many if not most cases of autoimmune thyroid disease, gluten is a powerful culprit.
 Gluten causes at least transient leaky gut (increase in intestinal permeability) in all people, and persistent leaky gut is thought to be a significant component of autoimmune disease in general, and thyroid disease in particular, as the gluten molecule bears an uncanny resemblance to normal thyroid tissue.

 You can see why I consider Thyroid Disease to be a largely Neolithic condition.
 Whether it is nutrient deficiencies or exposure to gluten, these are both conditions more associated with our modern, agricultural diet and lifestyle, and not present during Paleolithic times.
 I encourage patients with autoimmune disease to take the Paleo challenge: six weeks without grains, legumes, or dairy.
 Symptom relief can be dramatic.
 Re-introduction of foods proceeds one food at a time (three days per food), and I suggest gluten is permanently on the "rare occasions only" list.